Sheldon: She's not my girlfriend.

 - 10cc, "I'm Not In Love".

 - The song by Michael Jackson, "Billie Jean", is focused on this trope.
-But, it was implied that while Billie Jean was not his lover, her son was indeed his son.
-What's more, it's Played for Drama here since Billie Jean represents all the groupies who tried to lure Jackson and his brothers into sex so they could have kids and rope the boys into marrying them.
+In this case, it's Played for Drama, since she is also falsely claiming Jackson is her son's father.
+Billie Jean represents various groupies who tried to lure Jackson and his brothers into sex so they could have kids and rope the boys into marrying them.

 - In Cabin Pressure, Herc is not Carolyn's boyfriend; he is certainly not her partner; he is ... a man she knows.

-- In The Pajama Game, Babe, in denial that she's attracted to Sid, sings "I'm Not At All In Love," a claim which is met with smirking derision from the girls:
+- The Pajama Game: Babe, in denial that she's attracted to Sid, sings "I'm Not At All In Love," a claim which is met with smirking derision from the girls:

 It's easy to see that her daffy grin